KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 This exception is typically thrown on the client when the action related to the operation invoked does not match any action of operations in the server.

-    [System.ServiceModel.ActionNotSupportedException]::New("This exception is typically thrown on the client when the action related to the operation invoked does not match any action of operations in the server.")
+    throw [System.ServiceModel.ActionNotSupportedException]::New("This exception is typically thrown on the client when the action related to the operation invoked does not match any action of operations in the server.")

 * [MSDN](http://msdn.microsoft.com/en-us/library/System.ServiceModel.ActionNotSupportedException.aspx)